nergalex/f5-aks-kic-lab/source/class3/module4/module4.rst

 **************************************************************************

 - Create/Edit a new file named **cafe-virtual-server-lab2-ex3.yaml**

-Copy/past the manifest below into the file **cafe-virtual-server-lab2-ex3.yaml**
+- Copy/past the manifest below into the file **cafe-virtual-server-lab2-ex3.yaml**
+- REPLACE {{SITE_ID}} in the field host by your allocated site ID before saving and applying cafe-virtual-server-lab2-ex1.yaml.

 .. code-block:: yaml
+    :emphasize-lines: 8

         apiVersion: k8s.nginx.org/v1
         kind: VirtualServer